Tatarstan: Tourism

-In 2016, special attention was paid to the development of tourist centers of the Republic of Tatarstan—Kazan, Bolghar, the town-island of Sviyazhsk, Yelabuga, Chistopol, and Tetyushi.
-The growth of tourist flow in the main tourist centers of the Republic compared to 2015 amounted to an average of 45.9%.
+In 2016, special attention was paid to the development of tourist centres of the Republic of Tatarstan—Kazan, Bolghar, the town-island of Sviyazhsk, Yelabuga, Chistopol, and Tetyushi.
+The growth of tourist flow in the main tourist centres of the Republic compared to 2015 amounted to an average of 45.9%.

 Currently, sanatorium and resort recreation is developing rapidly in Tatarstan.
 There are 46 sanatorium-resort institutions in the Republic of Tatarstan.
 The capacity of the objects of the sanatorium-resort complex of Tatarstan is 8847 beds; more than 4300 specialists are engaged in the service of residents.
 In 2016, more than 160 thousand people rested in the health resorts of the Republic of Tatarstan.
 22 health resort institutions of the Republic of Tatarstan are members of the Association of health resort institutions "Health resorts of Tatarstan," including 11 sanatoriums of PJSC "Tatneft."

 Since 2016, the Republic of Tatarstan has been operating the Visit Tatarstan program, the official tourism brand of the Republic, the purpose of which is to inform tourists, monitor the reputation of the Republic, develop the tourism potential of the regions of Tatarstan, conduct market research, create partner projects with local companies, and expand internationally.
 "Tatarstan: 1001 pleasure" is the main message that tourists receive.
 The Visit Tatar website, where there is information about the main sights and recreation in Tatarstan, is available in 8 languages: Tatar, Russian, English, Chinese, German, Spanish, Finnish, and Persian.